Toyota has a history of collaboration with the community of Susono City that began in the 1960s.

 TMEJ employee episodes

-During a conversation with Akio Toyoda, President of Toyota Motor Corporation, an employee told him, “I would like to move to Tohoku and continue to make cars, but due to various reasons, not all employees will be able to move and work there.”
+During a conversation with Akio Toyoda, then President of Toyota Motor Corporation, an employee told him, “I would like to move to Tohoku and continue to make cars, but due to various reasons, not all employees will be able to move and work there.”

 That employee put his fellow workers and other people's feelings first, rather than his own.
 Higashi-Fuji has a history built by TMEJ employees who prioritize others over themselves.
 Woven City will not simply be built on a vacant lot.
 Rather, it will be human-centered, inheriting the history and beliefs of TMEJ employees who put other people's feelings first.